steveabner/Helpdesk-Homelab/README.md

 ### 🖥️ Join the User PC to the Domain

-- I set up a new Windows 10 VM in VirtualBox for the user named John Smith.
+- I set up a new Windows 10 VM in VirtualBox for John Smith.
 Next, I'll launch VirtualBox and start the VM.

 - On John Smith's machine, I'll right-click `Start` and click `System`